Chrissy Teigen Has Been Reunited With Her Bulldog After A Health Scare

 Fact: Dogs are perfect creatures that are too good for humans and the cold, dark world we've created.
 They're joyful, snuggly, free-spirited, and have the ability to make even the most stoic person alive squee emphatically.
 So, when we hear stories about a pooch getting sick, we all understandably go into full-on panic mode.

-The same is true for Chrissy Teigen, who tweeted on Sunday that her bulldog Puddy, a.k.a. her "first born baby" had been hospitalised.
+The same is true for Chrissy Teigen, who tweeted on Sunday that her bulldog Puddy, a.k.a. her "first born baby" had been hospitalized.

 At the emergency vet with my old man bulldog puddy.
 Please send him happy doggy thoughts :( my first born baby— christine teigen (@chrissyteigen) November 13, 2017